CyberGen49/discord-chatgpt/README.md

 * `output`: The language model's response
 * `count_tokens`: The total number of text tokens that this interaction used

-This data is only used for conversation history, so the database can be safely deleted and regenerated at any time.
-See the `delete_message_days` config option to set up automatic message deletion.
+This data is used for conversation history and regenerating responses.
+See the `delete_message_days` config option to set up automatic message deletion, and the `/fullpurge` slash command to safely wipe all saved messages.